osmandapp/web/main/docs/user/widgets/map-buttons.md

 ![Main menu button](@site/static/img/widgets/main_menu_button.png)

 The [**Main menu**](../start-with/main-menu.md) button opens the general menu, granting access to [all application features](../start-with/main-menu.md).
-In navigation mode, this button is hidden by default and becomes visible after a short tap on the map.
+In navigation mode, this button is hidden by default and becomes visible after a short tap the map.

 ## Search